 Heat & Cold Therapy: Applying hot & cold compresses to the head or neck can relieve pain & tension.

-The SNRA molecule, delivered in small doses has also shown to be fast-acting for providing migraine relief.
+Homeopathy: The SNRA molecule, delivered in small doses has also shown to be fast-acting in providing migraine relief.

 Essential Oils: Lavender oil has been found to be one of the best for migraine pain management.

 What else can I do to prevent migraines?